Paul Reiffer: Photography

-Paul Reiffer gained specific media attention during his three-year project focused on the Asia-Pacific region from 2012 to 2015.
+Paul Reiffer gained specific media attention during his 3 year project focused on the Asia-Pacific region from 2012 to 2015.
 This work saw him recognised with a Fellowship of the British Institute of Professional Photography as well as being presented with the UN/UNESCO "International Year of Light" award for his images of Shanghai at night.

-His work has been displayed across three continents – from the largest video screen on the planet in Times Square, New York, to the Royal Photographic Society's Print Exhibition in the Royal Albert Hall in London.
+His work has been viewed across three continents – from the largest video screen on the planet in Times Square, New York, to the Royal Photographic Society's Print Exhibition in the Royal Albert Hall in London.

 With clients ranging from high-end hotel groups such as W Hotels and Shangri-La, to National Parks, to airlines and marketing companies, his work has a presence in many countries around the world in both advertising and collectible fine art prints.

-His signature iconic landscapes and cityscapes have been published by National Geographic and used by tourism boards around the globe, while he continues to sell limited edition prints to collectors worldwide.
+His signature iconic landscapes and cityscapes have been published by National Geographic as well as the international press and used by tourism boards around the globe, while he continues to sell limited edition prints to collectors worldwide.